-If students have classroom access to computers and an IDE, it might be easier to provide code digitally.
-(Not all students own laptops, and not all computing classrooms have computers.)
-This can allow students to more quickly search for specific text, access API documentation, and find other uses of specific variables, methods, classes, etc.
+Alternatively, students could work with code in an IDE; this can allow students to more quickly search for specific text, access API documentation, and find other uses of specific variables, methods, classes, etc. However, not all students own laptops, and not all computing classrooms have computers.